 I might have found one of the most amazing concoctions ever!!
 We have been eating clean for 3 years now and there are a few recipes that my husband will openly recommend to others when we discuss clean eating.
-This one takes the cake for husband recommendations.
+This pork carnitas recipe takes the cake for husband recommendations.
 It also makes killer left overs.
 So if you are like me and you need to plan for the week, throw this in the crockpot for dinner and have lunch for the next few days as well.

 3 lbs of Pork Loin